samlist21/Dewey/README.md

 2. open a terminal window
 3. Type> cd     - this step gets you to the /home/pi directory
 4. type> cd dewey  OR skip step 3 and just type> cd /home/pi/dewey
+5. type> sudo python3 python/sendSerialDewey.py
-5. type> sudo python python/sendSerialDewey.py OR
+- DO NOT USE type> sudo python python/sendSerialDewey.py
-type> sudo python3 python/sendSerialDewey.py - Dewey should work both ways
+- This does not work with the GLCD functions.
+Dewey should work with both versions
 6. Enter a command to control Dewey
 - Remember don't hit enter just the key.
 - Type H if you forget the available commands.
-7. When finished hit X   This stops running the python program
+7. When finished hit X or ESC.
+This stops running the python program

 ## Shutting Down Dewey Cleanly
 - Make sure to power off Dewey each night cleanly -